 To access Fort Shepherd visitors must first cross the adjacent land owned by Teck Metals Ltd. This is the only access point to the Fort Shepherd Conservancy Area.
 Fort Shepherd once allowed public access for recreational and traditional uses by foot, bike, horse or motorized vehicles.
 Following Off road vehicle damage to the conservancy the property was closed to motorized use in 2016 and continued unauthorized use caused a complete closure to the Conservancy Area.

-In 2019 a new Access Agreement was made between TLC and Teck Metals Ltd. New access regulations permit public access from May 1-October 31.
+The current Access Agreement between TLC and Teck Metals Ltd. Regulations permit public access from May 1-October 31.
 The main road access through Teck property and the FSCA is closed from November 1-April 30.
 Access is permitted during daylight hours only from 7 am to 7 pm.
 Visitors must comply with rules indicated at the entrance.

 Mining at Fort Shepherd